VOLTTRON/volttron/services/core/PlatformDriverAgent/HomeAssistantDriver.md

 We are now ready to get the driver running.
 Right now you can install the listener agent and a historian if you are looking to store data and view in VOLTTRON.
 Install the platform driver and make sure the home_assistant.py is in the interfaces folder.

-Add the registers file and the config file into the VOLTTRON config store.
+Add the registers files and the config files into the VOLTTRON config store.

 here are examples:  vctl config store platform.driver home_assistant_registers.csv HomeAssistant_Driver/home_assistant_registers.json --json
                     vctl config store platform.driver devices/fakedevice examples/configurations/driver/fake.config